Enterwell/react-starter/README.md

 </br>

-Exporting your application to static HTML, which can then be run standalone without the need of a `Node.js` server is done with the command
+Exporting your application to static HTML, which can then be run standalone without the need of a `Node.js` server is done using the command

 ```
 $ yarn export